phalcon-orphanage/docs/pt/reference/tutorial-rest.rst

                 )
             ));

-            //Year cannot be less than zero
-            if ($this->year < 0) {
+            // Year cannot be less than zero if ($this->year < 0) {
                 $this->appendMessage(new Message("The year cannot be less than zero"));
             }

-            //Check if any messages have been produced if ($this->validationHasFailed() == true) {
+            // Check if any messages have been produced if ($this->validationHasFailed() == true) {
                 return false;
             }